Updated June 4, 2020

 Business aircraft typically fly at different altitudes, and use different airports than the airlines, but pilots operating along the U.S. East Coast can nevertheless experience delays in this constrained part of the country.

 Relief may be on the way, however, as the FAA implements sweeping changes over the next year to the airspace along the Eastern seaboard.
-Operators will see significant changes ahead of the project’s targeted November 2020 completion date.
+Operators have seen significant changes ahead of the project’s targeted November 2020 completion date.
 In October 2019, high altitude “J-routes” in the Atlantic Corridor were replaced with “Y-routes” optimized for performance-based navigation capabilities.
 In November 2019, low-altitude routes will be similarly replaced.
-By Jan.
-30, 2020., all J-routes from Florida will be replaced.
+In January 2020, all J-routes from Florida were replaced.

 Among the FAA’s goals for the Northeast Corridor Atlantic Coast Routes (NEC ACR) optimization project are enabling greater use of offshore route options, particularly during Severe Weather Avoidance Plan operations; reducing offshore vectoring and holds; and better segregating overflight traffic from busy arrival and departure corridors into New York and Washington, DC.